How to Run a Proper Monitor Test

 How often should I test my monitor?

-Test immediately upon unboxing (within your return window), then annually to monitor for degradation.
-Dead pixels can develop over time due to transistor failure, and backlight bleed can worsen if the bezel loosens.
-If you notice visual anomalies during normal use, run a full diagnostic immediately.
+Test immediately upon unboxing (within your return window), then every six months or so to watch for degradation.
+Dead pixels can develop over time as transistors fail, and backlight bleed can worsen if the bezel loosens.
+Run a full diagnostic any time you notice a visual anomaly during normal use.

 Can I test my laptop screen or smartphone?

 Yes.
 This tool works on any device with a web browser.
-For smartphones, enable full-screen mode in your browser settings.
-Note that OLED smartphone screens will show perfect blacks (pixels turn off completely), while laptop LCD screens will exhibit some glow.
+For smartphones, enable full-screen mode in your browser.
+Note that OLED phone screens show perfect blacks (pixels turn off completely), while laptop LCD screens exhibit some glow.

 What's the difference between this test and YouTube videos?